UAAP Season 50 basketball tournaments: Elimination round games

 Ateneo won the playoff for the second Finals berth over FEU on September 27.
 The Lady Eagles fielded a team for the first time in the UAAP and had barely been together with three weeks to go before the start of the season.
-They needed to beat FEU twice in order to qualify to the Finals against season leader UST.
+They needed to beat FEU twice in order to qualify for the Finals against season leader UST.
 They were behind the Lady Tamaraws in the standings with a 5-6 record heading into the last game of the elimination round.

 Finals

 Number 1 seed UST only has to win once, while number 2 seed Ateneo has to win twice to clinch the championship.